agalex1974/EGTPointCloudSmoothing/README.md

 solution of Visual Studio automatically.
-Provided that CGAL and BOOST are in the "C:\Program Files\" directory or you have provided the necessary paths in the environmental parameters and you have installed the CUDA toolkit with Visual Studio integration, the process of generating the Visual Studio solution is straightforward.</p>
+Provided that CGAL and BOOST are in the "C:\Program Files\" directory or you have provided the necessary paths in the environmental parameters and you have installed the CUDA toolkit with Visual Studio integration, the process of generating the Visual Studio solution is straightforward.
+Please consider using the <a href="https://cmake.org/download/">cmake-gui tool</a>.</p>

 <p><b>VS2019 solution compilation</b></p>
 Please note that the VS solution uses the CUDA 11.6 target.
 If your CUDA version is different<br />